Fentanyl Lollipops

 Back to top

-Fentanyl Lollipop Military Use
+Fentanyl Lollipop for Military Use

-Another use for the lollipop is amongst the military.
+Another use for the Actiq lollipop is amongst the military.
 In the military, paramedics don’t always have access to sterile conditions.
 The fentanyl lollipops don’t require sterile conditions and are therefore easily used in the military field.

 Back to top